-When a Senior Member feels that they do not belong in their current Ajah or Community and that they need to find a new one where they fit better.
-A Senior Member who wishes to leave their member group should send an email to the Director of Membership with the reasons they wish to leave.
-There will be a two week waiting period between receipt of the application and a decision.
-The applicant may change their mind at any time during this period.
-If the Senior Member is approved to leave their group and this is their first or second time leaving a Senior Membership group, they will be given the choice to remain a Senior Member, demote to Accepted/Soldier, or demote to Citizen.
-If a member chooses to leave an SM group for a third (or higher) time, they will demote to Accepted or Soldier and go through a counseling with the Director of Membership to find out if there is a root cause that needs to be identified.
+If a Senior Member no longer feels at home in their current Ajah or Company, they have the option to leave their membership group to find one which fits them better.
+A Senior Member who wishes to leave their membership group may apply by emailing the Director of Membership with the reasons they wish to leave.
+Where feasible, they should also notify their community group administrator.
+Once the Director of Membership receives the application, there will be a two week waiting period before a decision is made.
+The applicant may change their mind at any time during the waiting period.
+If the applicant is approved to leave their group and this is their first or second time leaving a Senior Membership group, they will be given three options: they may remain a Senior Member, demote to Accepted/Soldier, or demote to Citizen.
+If this is their third (or higher) time leaving a Senior Membership group, they will demote to Accepted/Soldier.

 Demoting to Junior Member

-Those who demote to Accepted/Soldier or Citizen will have the MoAS or Mayor as their membership admin, respectively.
-The voluntarily demoted Community Member will be a Junior Member in truth, rather than any special in-between rank.
-Although he or she will be given the courtesy of not being required to give a further contribution to the Tower, in all other ways he or she is to be treated in the same manner as any other Accepted or Soldier.
-He or she will be raised eventually through the Hall and will be subject to all the strictures inherent of the Junior Member rank.
-At the same time, it is important to know that it will not be the same Junior Member experience as other standard Junior Members.
-There is a history already formed with many other Senior Members, and this does not just disappear.
-Voluntary Demotion should not be perceived as a slate clean, do-over option.
-It is, rather, a shifting from one situation to another.
-Community Members electing for voluntary demotion are not eligible for raising until six months after they have demoted, and many have found that it took them longer to be raised again to Senior Member than the minimum length of time required.
-There are many different reasons for this
+If the applicant chooses to demote to Accepted/Soldier or Citizen, they will have the MoAS or Mayor as their Membership Admin, respectively.
+The voluntarily-demoted member will be a Junior Member in truth, rather than an in-between rank.
+Although they will not be required to perform an additional contribution to the Tower, in all other ways they are to be treated in the same manner as any other Accepted/Soldier.
+They will be raised through the Hall and will be subject to all the inherent strictures of the Junior Member rank.
+At the same time, the voluntarily-demoted member should bear in mind that this will not be the same Junior Member experience as one has as a first-time Junior Member.
+They have already formed a history with many other Senior Members, and this does not just disappear.
+Voluntary Demotion should not be perceived as a clean slate, do-over option.
+It is, rather, a shift from one situation to another.
+Community members who choose voluntary demotion are not eligible for raising until six months after they have demoted, at minimum.
+For a number of reasons, it frequently takes longer for voluntarily-demoted members to be raised again to Senior Member than the minimum required time.

-The voluntarily demoted Community Member must appreciate that other Ajah/Company members might have a challenging time getting used to this Community Member under a different affiliation.
-Members especially of the new Ajah/Company to which the Community Member would choose to Aspire might be overly cautious.
-It might be as simple as wishing to know for certain that the Community Member will not change his or her mind again, before warming to the concept fully of him or her as a member of their Ajah/Company.
+The voluntarily-demoted member must appreciate that other Ajah/Company members might have a challenging time getting used to them under a different affiliation.
+Members of the new Ajah/Company to which the member would Aspire might be especially cautious.
+In some cases, the current group members may simply wish to feel certain that the Aspirant will not change their mind again before fully warming to the concept of them as a member of the Ajah/Company.

 At the same time, it should be respected that the Junior Member chooses the Ajah/Company, not the other way around.
-Raising to Senior Member for a voluntarily demoted Junior Member is not up to a vote with the new Ajah/Company.
-Members of this group will of course have input which might be put into the raising packet gathered by the membership administrator and shown to the Hall, but ultimately, raising is up to the vote of the Hall, like any other raising.
+Raising to Senior Member for a voluntarily-demoted Junior Member is not up to a vote within the new Ajah/Company.
+Members of the new group will have input which might be included in the raising packet gathered by the Membership Admin and presented to the Hall, as usual.
+Ultimately though, raising is up to the vote of the Hall, like any other raising.